 20. Berea College

 In 2020, Berea College launched The Student Resilience Project, an online hub to help students with homesickness and a range of other issues.
 It does this via videos, podcasts, and other resources that provide skill-building and emotional management techniques.
 Students have also recommended the college’s counseling services for dealing with homesickness especially.
-For example, an alumnus named Lydia Pope stated that the services were helpful in setting homesick students on a better path.
-US News considers Berea College to be the joint 4th best college for first-year experiences.
+For example, an alumnus named Lydia Pope stated that the services helped set homesick students on a better path.
+US News considers Berea College the joint 4th best college for first-year experiences.